 - In the preliminary round competitors perform approximately 15 minutes.
 Competitors select the first piece; a judge may ask for any other piece from the competitor's repertoire list.
 The preliminary round is closed to the public.

-- The final round occurs on the stage of the Porter Center and is open to the public.
-Each of five finalists performs a twenty-minute program drawn from the competitor's repertoire list.
+- In the final round, each finalist performs a twenty-minute program drawn from the competitor's repertoire list.
 Winners are announced at the end of the concert.

-Should no finalist come from the High School division, the high school student who places highest in the preliminary round will receive a cash prize of $500.
+Winners will receive cash prizes.
+Should no finalist come from the High School division, the high school student who places highest in the preliminary round will receive a cash prize.
+Previous first prize winners are not eligible to enter again.

 Nathan Ryland (1st place tie)